weewx/weewx/docs_src/utilities/weectl-import-config-opt.md

 depending on the settings on the machine that produced the Cumulus monthly log files.
 This parameter must be included in quotation marks.

-Optional, the default is `/`.
+Optional, the default is `'/'`.

 ### `delimiter`{#cumulus_delimiter}

 The character used as the field delimiter in the Cumulus monthly log file.
 A comma is frequently used, but it may be another character depending on the settings on the machine that produced the Cumulus monthly log files.
 This parameter must be included in quotation marks.

-Optional, the default is `,`.
+Optional, the default is `','`.

 ### `decimal`{#cumulus_decimal}

 The character used as the decimal point in the Cumulus monthly log files.
 A period is frequently used, but it may be another character depending on the settings on the machine that produced the Cumulus monthly log files.
 This parameter must be included in quotation marks.

-Optional, the default is `.`.
+Optional, the default is `'.'`.

 ### `ignore_invalid_data`{#cumulus_ignore_invalid_data}

 Determines whether invalid data in a source field is ignored or the import aborted.
-This option is identical in operation to the CSV [ignore_invalid_data](#csv_ignore_invalid_data)option but applies to Cumulus monthly log file imports only.
+This option is identical in operation to the CSV [ignore_invalid_data](#csv_ignore_invalid_data) option but applies to Cumulus monthly log file imports only.

 Optional, the default is `True`.

 ### `tranche`{#cumulus_tranche}

 The number of records written to the WeeWX database in each transaction.
 This option is identical in operation to the CSV [tranche](#csv_tranche) option but applies to Cumulus monthly log file imports only.

 Optional, the default is `250` which should suit most users.

 ### `UV_sensor`{#cumulus_UV}

-Enables `weectl import` to distinguish between the case where a UV sensor is present and the UV index is 0 and the case where no UV sensor is present and UV index is 0.
+Enables `weectl import` to distinguish between the case where a UV sensor is present and the UV index is 0 and where no UV sensor is present and the UV index is 0.
 This option is identical in operation to the CSV [UV_sensor](#csv_UV) option but applies to Cumulus monthly log file imports only.